 If you have a creative spark and a passion for shaping the world with your words, you’ll find your niche as a writing major or minor.
-As a writing student, you’ll work with a faculty mentor to discern your writing strengths and interests as you develop a sophomore writing portfolio and an individualized senior writing practicum.
-In addition to giving you practical experience in writing, editing and publishing, our writing program offers courses in creative nonfiction, poetry, graphic novels, playwriting, the English language and more.
+As a writing student, you’ll work with a faculty mentor to discern your writing strengths and interests as you develop a sophomore writing portfolio and an individualized senior writing portfolio.
+In addition to giving you practical experience in writing, editing, and publishing, our writing program offers courses in creative nonfiction, poetry, graphic novels, playwriting, the English language, and more.

 The flexibility of the writing program allows you to tailor the program to your own interests and professional goals through electives and extracurricular involvement.
 You can publish your writing in The Record, our distinguished student-run newspaper; Broadside, an outlet for short poems and prose; or Red Cents, an award-winning creative arts journal.
-For your senior project, you’ll write and publish your own book with Pinchpenny Press, then hold a release party to sell it!
+For your senior project, you’ll write your own book manuscript.
+Many students also publish their own book with Pinchpenny Press, then hold a release party to sell it!